-What follows is a brief history of circumstances in recent years when there have been calls for use of the SPR.
+What follows is a brief history of circumstances prior to Hurricanes Katrina and Rita when there have also been calls for use of the SPR.
 A review of these events captures the difficulty of reconciling market developments with the authorities that govern an SPR drawdown.
-This history also touches upon how the SPR has been used in the past when the authorities governing the SPR had expired.
+This history also touches upon how the SPR was used in the past when the authorities governing the SPR had expired - a scenario that, owing to the permanent authorization of the program in the Energy Policy Act of 2005 - will not be repeated in the future.